rubygarage/rubygarage.github.com/slides/trailblazer/contract.markdown

 ## `Validate` macro

 The `Contract::Validate` macro is responsible for validating the incoming params against its contract.
 That means you have to use `Contract::Build` beforehand, or create the contract yourself.
 The macro will then grab the params and throw then into the contract’s `validate` (or `call`) method.
-Note that Validate really only validates the contract, nothing is written to the model, yet.
+Validate only parses your params and validates the contract, nothing is written to the model, yet.

 Depending on the outcome of the validation, it either stays on the right track, or deviates to left, skipping the remaining steps.